nuk3dev/SneakyHero/README.md

-Quickly made a setup in Laravel so you get an idea what the game would've been.
+Fully works with MYSQL

-To run use:
+use the template.sql and make a database, change the name in the .env file.

-php artisan serve
+navigating:

-script.js has all game functions.
+/dashboard to manage all players score, make new player with form edit score and delete players from the database, then it won't show in the DB anymore.

-When I made the game it had also had used sql in their framework It was dynamic in that way in you could see the 5 players with the best time, but can't use that in this code.
+/ root route of the game.